top of page

 4150 meters above sea level, 11º South

-As a clear residential function is suggested by the site's artifacts and food remains, we are studying Panaulauca to understand similarities and differences with other early residential sites in the high Andes, such as nearby Pachamachay and Cuncaicha rockshelter in southern Peru.
+As a clear residential function is suggested by the site's artifacts and food remains, we are studying Panaulauca to understand similarities and differences with other early residential sites in the high Andes, such as nearby Pachamachay and Uchcumachay, and Cuncaicha rockshelter in southern Peru.
 Our team re-excavated Panaulauca in 2019 to improve the chronology and study formation processes, ahead of planned re-analysis of the site's legacy collections.

 PAMPA COLORADA